 Bat Night Returns to Olompali State Historic Park in Novato

-This Saturday, August 5, 2017, Bat Night returns to Olompali State Park in Novato.
+Bat Night returns to Olompali State Park in Novato on Saturday, August 13, 2022 from 6–9 pm.
 This fun family event features an evening of bat-related crafts and activities and a chance to meet live bats in person.
 You'll also get to see bats exiting the park's old barn at night.
 It's a lot of fun, and you'll learn about the vital role bats play in our ecosystem.

 Bat Night starts at 6 pm with bat snacks, bat mask decorating, bat info, a raffle, bat houses, and a chance to meet real live bats.
 A presentation by NorCal Bats follows at 8:30, and bats will emerge from the barn at dusk.
 Bring a flashlight and chairs or blankets to sit on while observing bats.

 Bat Night at Olompali is a free event!
 There's an $8 per car parking fee, and donations of course are welcome.
 For more information, visit www.parks.ca.gov or www.olompali.org, or call (707) 762-9715.
 This event is presented by the Olompali People and California State Parks.